ACampanario/advent2024/Documentation/CakePHP-Enums.md

 ?>
 ```

-### 4.- We check the dynamic use in the access to the Enums values.
+### 4.- Check the dynamic use in the access to the Enums values.

 templates/Pages/enums.php